Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 The Google Sheets add-on has 47,000+ installations.

-A REST API and MCP server for AI agent integration round out the technical access.
+A REST API and remote MCP server for AI agent integration round out the technical access.
 The integration footprint matches the product scope: focused on getting email data into the tools you already use.

 Apollo offers native integrations with Salesforce, HubSpot, Pipedrive, Outreach, SalesLoft, Marketo, Sendgrid, and LinkedIn.